 Fan leaves usually only have trace amounts of THC (and CBD), so it’s unlikely that you’ll get high on fan leaves alone.
 Can you smoke them?
-Well, technically, you can, but you won’t get high.
+Well, technically, you can, but smoking leaves won’t get you high.
 Can you still use them, though?
 Yes, you can.
 You can find ways to use each part of your cannabis plant.
 People often use fan leaves to make cannabutter or brownies, or even cannabis tea.
 Take note that however you use other parts of the plant, you’ll still need to decarboxylate them.

 Can You Smoke the Stems?

 Sometimes when you buy weed from the dispensary, you get a certain amount of stems in your bag along with the buds, especially when you buy shake weed, so you may wonder if you can still smoke it.
 Similar to fan leaves, stems contain very low amounts of THC and are unlikely to get you high.

 Sure, you can mix them up with some buds, but since they’re not that psychoactive, you’ll end up getting a weaker high.
 And similarly to fan leaves, you can use stems to make weed-infused edibles or cannabis tea, or even oil-infused topicals.